 Unsafe Lane Changes and Motorcycle Crashes

 Unsafe lane changes by a car or truck driver can severely injure a motorcyclist.
 Cars and trucks have blind spots, or areas that cannot be seen through the rearview or side mirrors.
 To safely change lanes, a driver must physically turn around and check the area in his or her blind spot.
 Blind spots can be large, particularly on a truck.
 A motorcyclist can go unseen if he or she happens to be in a driver’s blind spot and the driver fails to check the area before switching lanes.
 Motorcyclists may be able to avoid a driver crashing into them if they stay out of a car or truck’s blind spots.

 In addition to avoiding blind spots, a motorcyclist can take other steps to remain visible to a driver.
 These steps include:

 - Staying at a distance that allows enough time and space to react to other vehicles;

 - Positioning him / herself slightly ahead of a vehicle;

 - Signaling and checking for oncoming traffic when passing a vehicle; and/or

 - Wearing reflective gear.

 A careless driver may nevertheless make an unsafe lane change and hit a motorcyclist.
-Other factors that can cause a driver to make an unsafe lane change include driver distraction, speeding or truck driver fatigue.
+Other factors that can cause a driver to make an improper lane change include driver distraction, speeding or truck driver fatigue.